Top 15 Dog Photography Tips

 To take this tip to the next level, photograph your dog as it plays, runs, and rests.
 You’ll end up with unique photos that you and your clients will love!

-3. Find Inspiration in Natural Poses
+13. Find Inspiration in Natural Poses

 It’s important to give your subject enough space to feel comfortable.
-Especially if it’s not your dog.
-With the right amount of space, a dog will be more inclined to play around and forget that the camera is even there.
+Especially if it’s not your puppy.
+With the right amount of space, a dog will be more inclined to play.

-It will be difficult to do that if you’re standing close and staring at it through a lens.
+They’ll probably forget that the camera is even there.
+But they may not forget if you’re standing close and staring at it through a lens.

 A zoom lens will help you take high-quality photos of your subject from a distance.
 This will help the puppy get used to your presence.
 And it will give you enough space to experiment.
 You can try different compositions, crop out distractions, and create gorgeous bokeh.

 Even though dogs can be unpredictable, you can still plan your photoshoot to make the most of your time.
 Once you’re familiar with your subject’s personality, you’ll know how and when to take specific photos.

 Shooting strategically helps you avoid a lot of unnecessary stress and makes you a better planner.

 For example, if your dog is very active, you should focus on taking action shots.
 Use the panning technique at the beginning of your session.
 Don’t forget to use Continuous Focus mode to get sharp results.